FAQ (Frequently Asked Questions) on Intelligence

 -

-All cognitive abilities—even highly different ones—are positively intercorrelated.
+All cognitive abilities—even very different ones—are positively correlated.

 -